rubykoom/CBIR_AAPI_2024/README.md

 streamlit run app.py

 ```
-Afterward, you may try the application with the `Test` folder in the `Fruits_Preprocessed` directory.
+Afterwards, you may try the application with the `Test` folder in the `Fruits_Preprocessed` directory.

 ![Web interface for CBIR](web.png)